 Karnataka Health Minister again flouts rules: This time seen without mask at wedding

-Bengaluru, June 15: It seems the Health Minister of Karnataka does not at all care for his health and even put others' lives at risk too.
+Bengaluru, June 15: It seems the Health Minister of Karnataka does not at all care for his health and put others' lives at risk too.

 The time minister B Sriramulu was caught on camera without using face mask.